 SACRAMENTO – Governor Gavin Newsom today released judicial applicant and appointee data for the administration’s judicial appointments.

-Since taking office in 2019, Governor Newsom has appointed 78 judges – including 62 in 2020 – from a pool of 776 applicants.
-Half of the Governor’s judicial appointees have been women and 56 percent identified themselves as Asian, Black or African-American, Hispanic, or Native Hawaiian or other Pacific Islander.
+Since taking office in 2019, Governor Newsom has appointed 169 judges and justices – including 91 in 2021 – from a pool of 1,082 applicants.
+Over 49 percent of the Governor’s judicial appointees have been women and 58 percent identified themselves as Asian, Black or African-American, Hispanic, or Native Hawaiian or other Pacific Islander.

 Governor Newsom’s judicial appointees have included a number of notable firsts, including: